dbt-labs/dbt-utils/README.md

 This macro also has an optional `relation_alias` argument that will prefix all generated fields with an alias (`relation_alias`.`field_name`).
 The macro also has optional `prefix` and `suffix` arguments.
 When one or both are provided, they will be concatenated onto each field's alias in the output (`prefix` ~ `field_name` ~ `suffix`).
 NB: This prevents the output from being used in any context other than a select statement.
-This macro also has an optional `quote_identifiers` argument that will encase the selected columns and their aliases in double quotes.
+The macro also has an optional `rename` argument that will rename the columns based on This macro also has an optional `quote_identifiers` argument that will encase the selected columns and their aliases in double quotes.

 **Args:**